weecology/lab-manual/Publication-Logistics.md

 Hopefully you have a good relationship with your co-authors and they are actively engaged, however often co-authors are more peripheral to a project, had a limited role in the analyses/manuscript.
 It can be easy to forget them as you manage all the moving parts of the review process.
 Professionally, however, you need to make sure they are ok with the manuscript during all the phases of this process.
 Here's a checklist to help you remember when to reach out to your collaborators:

--[ ] ALWAYS have all co-authors sign off on the final version of the manuscript before submitting.
+-[] ALWAYS have all co-authors sign off on the final version of the manuscript before submitting.
--[ ] When you receive the reviews and response from the journal, forward it on to your co-authors, even if you are not yet ready to discuss how to handle the comments.
+-[] When you receive the reviews and response from the journal, forward it on to your co-authors, even if you are not yet ready to discuss how to handle the comments.
 If you wait, you'll forget and then you'll be racing a deadline to resubmit without having co-authors engaged.
--[ ] It is encouraged to discuss the plan for responding to reviewer critiques with co-authors.
+-[] It is encouraged to discuss the plan for responding to reviewer critiques with co-authors.
 Depending on the specifics of the collaboration, different approaches to this may be warranted.
 You may draft the response to reviewers and send them out for comments.
 During the drafting process you may also assign specific comments to specific co-authors if the criticism is really pertinent to their role on the manuscript.
--[ ] ALWAYS get co-authors to sign off on the final version of the response and manuscript before resubmitting.
+-[] ALWAYS get co-authors to sign off on the final version of the response and manuscript before resubmitting.
--[ ] ALWAYS share the good news when it is accepted.
+-[] ALWAYS share the good news when it is accepted.
 Everyone likes good news.
 Don't hog it for yourself. :)

 #### *(Other potential topics)*

-## Where to submit?